daattali/beautiful-jekyll/draft/workload_identity.md

 - KSA_NAME: the name of your new Kubernetes service account.
 - NAMESPACE: the name of the Kubernetes namespace for the service account.

 4. Create an IAM service account for your application or use an existing IAM service account instead.
 You can use any IAM service account in any project in your organization.
-For Config Connector, apply the IAMServiceAccount object for your selected service account.

 ```
 gcloud iam service-accounts create GSA_NAME \